 “We saw polling station commissions, many of them made up of young women and men, who showed eagerness to cope with the complex system during a long election day,” said Mavroudis Voridis, the Special Co-ordinator and Leader of the short-term OSCE observer mission.
 “The complexity and the deficiencies of the post-Dayton system should have been properly addressed a long time ago.
 I urge the institutions not to waste time now, but to immediately tackle the necessary reforms.”

-Dame Cheryl Gillan, Head of the delegation from the Parliamentary Assembly of the Council of Europe, said: “Yesterday’s voting was calm, and electors made their choice freely among a large number of parties and candidates, The PACE delegation regrets that, once again, the elections were held in violation of the European Convention of Human Rights concerning discrimination on the basis of ethnicity and residency.
+Dame Cheryl Gillan, Head of the delegation from the Parliamentary Assembly of the Council of Europe (PACE), said: “Yesterday’s voting was calm, and electors made their choice freely among a large number of parties and candidates.
+The PACE delegation regrets that, once again, the elections were held in violation of the European Convention of Human Rights concerning discrimination on the basis of ethnicity and residency.
 The delegation also expressed its disappointment that the election campaign remained segmented along ethnic lines.”

 “We cannot change the past, but we can shape the future,” said Pia Kauma, Head of the delegation from the OSCE Parliamentary Assembly.
 “People of this country, and especially the younger generations, deserve more political alternatives.”